Drew-code/K-Nearest-Neighbors-Model/README.md

 the model then has to be re-trained again and then predictions called on the train data that was split earlier.
 Then it is time to compare results using the same metrics as before.
 This model takes some tweaking to get accurate.
 As you will see in the graph that was created, this dataset is not a great example for this model.
 Feel free to use your own
-data and see what you can coem up with.
+data and see what you can come up with.
 ```
 knn = KNeighborsClassifier(n_neighbors=25)
 knn.fit(X_train,y_train)